wyvernbw/pchan/readme.md

 - [ ] shell
 - [ ] in-game

+### Dynarec

+After I make the emulator work in 80% of cases with `dynarec-v2`, i want to implement a `dynarec-v3` that will use the old one as its base and is as accurate as BeetlePSX's lightrec (when it's not falling back to the interpreter) or at least as accurate as DuckStation. i dont want to compromise on performance.

+### Time frame

+about 10 years

 ## Performance

 So far performance is "promising".
 P-chan can emulate the PSX cpu at more than